shageenthsandrakumar/Project-Euler/problem_010/README.md

 - The Sieve of Sundaram was discovered in 1934 by **S. P. Sundaram, an Indian student from Sathyamangalam**.
 It was first published in **"The Mathematics Student" journal, Volume 2, Number 2**, 1934, by V. Ramaswami Aiyar.
 The algorithm later gained wider attention when it was featured in Scripta Mathematica in 1941 under the title **"Curiosa 81.
 A New Sieve for Prime Numbers"**.
 - Despite its mathematical elegance and being based on simple arithmetic progressions, the Sieve of Sundaram remains less well-known than other prime-finding algorithms.
 The algorithm appeared more than 2,000 years after Eratosthenes developed his famous sieve (circa 200 BCE).
 - **Solution 4** (Incremental Generator) is useful when primes need to be generated one at a time without knowing the limit in advance, but it's not optimal for computing sums below a known threshold.
+- **Solution 5** (Euler's Sieve) is the only solution here that achieves true $O(n)$ time complexity.
+It is the natural choice when the theoretical linear bound matters, or when the smallest prime factor table is needed as a byproduct for further computations such as fast factorization.
-- All four solutions correctly interpret "below two million" as strictly less than $2,000,000$.
+- All five solutions correctly interpret "below two million" as strictly less than $2,000,000$.
 - The problem demonstrates that while there are multiple valid algorithmic approaches to finding primes, the classical Sieve of Eratosthenes (with the half-sieve optimization) remains the gold standard for balancing simplicity, speed, and memory efficiency when the limit is known in advance.